The Gist: Disorientation is a gripping campus novel that uses satire to confront bias and complicity in academic spaces.

 In Conclusion

 I found the ending of Disorientation to be particularly satisfying.
 It encourages taking time for self-discovery and rest, countering the belief that one needs to jump into a 9-5 to be a “productive” member of society.
-I thought this was a particularly insightful conclusion since graduate and doctoral programs are not known for being kind to a person’s mental health.
+This was a particularly insightful conclusion since graduate and doctoral programs are not known for being kind to a person’s mental health.
 Therefore, I saw the ending as a testament to radical self-care, highlighting the unfortunate reality that self-care is often considered radical (as many see it as selfish and unproductive).

 Buy Disorientation